Accounting and tax

 Tax administration and reporting obligations

-- GST filings can be monthly, quarterly or monthly, depending on the province in which the business is incorporated;
+- GST/HST and QST filings can be monthly, quarterly or monthly, depending on the province in which the business is incorporated;

 - Resident companies must file their tax returns within 6 months after the end of the accounting year.
 Please note, all companies must file their returns individually as consolidated returns are not permitted;

-- As per the Canadian Company Act, if the gross annual turnover of the company exceeds CAD$250,000, it is obliged to conduct an audit for its financial review;
+- As per the Canadian Company Act, if the gross annual turnover of the soliciting company exceeds CAD$250,000, it is obliged to conduct an audit for its financial review, whereas for the non-soliciting company the limit is more than CAD$1 million;

 - In accordance with Canadian Taxation Act R.S.C., 1985, c.
-E-15, each entity must register for corporate tax and Goods and Services Tax/ Harmonized Sales Tax (GST/HST) at the Canada Revenue Agency;
+1 (5th Supp), each entity must register for corporate tax and Goods and Services Tax/ Harmonized Sales Tax (GST/HST) at the Canada Revenue Agency.
+However, registration for GST/QST is not required for small suppliers (persons who have worldwide taxable sales under CAD 30,000) or non-resident of Canada who do not “carry on business” in Canada (with some exceptions);

-- Only 50 % of the amount of capital gains less capital losses is considered taxable in Canada;
+- There is a capital gain tax in Canada.
+Only 50% of the amount of capital gains less capital losses is considered taxable in Canada;

 - Trading and capital losses can both be carried back for 3 years.
 However, while trading losses can only be carried forward for 20 years, capital losses can be carried forward indefinitely;